NaturalTangent/videopac_composite/readme.md

 Check the schematic for your variant of Videopac PCB, I'm led to believe that different revisions have different IC references and locations.

-On the revision I tested with the IC are located as illustrated below (I had to desolder the shield to access IC679);
+On the revision I tested with the IC are located as illustrated below (I desoldered the shield to access IC679 to confirm the its identity);

 ![IC Locations](images/IcLocations.png "IC Locations")